TREK BHUTAN

 Bhutan Visa

 Arrangements for your Bhutan visa are included in the cost of the tour.
-All we will require is a colour copy of the details page of your passport and we’ll do the rest.
+All we will require is a colour copy of the details page of your passport plus a few basic details and we’ll do the rest.

 Tourist tax